Fire Season

 Can Squid Teach Us How to Survive Climate Change?

-PNW author and conservation biologist Thor Hanson talks to us about his new book Hurricane Lizards and Plastic Squid.
+Author and conservation biologist Thor Hanson talks to us about his new book Hurricane Lizards and Plastic Squid: The Fraught and Fascinating Biology of Climate Change.

 09/28/2021 By Karly Quadros